Characterizing compact Clifford semigroups that embed into convolution and functor-semigroups: Introduction

 \begin{theorem} Let $\mathcal G$ be a non-trivial variety of topological groups.
 For a Clifford compact topological semigroup $S$ the following assertions are equivalent: \begin{enumerate} \item $S$ embeds into the hypersemigroup $\exp(G)$ over a topological group $G\in\mathcal G$; \item $S$ embeds into the convolution semigroup $P(G)$ over a topological group $G\in\mathcal G$; \item The set $E$ of idempotents is a zero-dimensional commutative subsemigroup of $S$ and all closed subgroups of $S$ belong to the class $\mathcal G$. \end{enumerate} \end{theorem}

-In fact, the equivalence of the first and last statements in Theorems~\ref{t1} and \ref{t2} was proved in \cite[Th 3,4]{BHr} so it remains to prove the equivalence of the assertions (1) and (2).
-This will be done in Proposition~\ref{pr1}, which says that for each topological group $G$ the semigroups $\exp(G)$ and $P(G)$ have the same regular subsemigroups.
+In fact, the equivalence of the first and last statements in Theorems~\ref{t1} and \ref{t2} was proved in Theorems 3 and 4 of \cite{BHr} so it remains to prove the equivalence of the assertions (1) and (2).
+This will be done in Proposition~\ref{pr1}.

 We recall that a semigroup $S$ is called {\em regular} if each element $x\in S$ is {\em regular} in the sense that $xyx=x$ for some $y\in S$.
 An element $x\in S$ is called ({\em uniquely}) {\em invertible} if there is a (unique) element $x^{-1}\in S$ (called the {\em inverse} of $x$) such that $xx^{-1}x=x$ and $x^{-1}xx^{-1}=x^{-1}$.
 A semigroup $S$ is called {\em inverse} if each element of $S$ is uniquely invertible.
 By \cite[1.17]{CP}, \cite[II.1.2]{Pet} a semigroup $S$ is inverse if and only if it is regular and the set $E$ of idempotents of $S$ is a commutative subsemigroup of $S$.
 An inverse semigroup $S$ is Clifford if and only if $xx^{-1}=x^{-1}x$ for all $x\in S$.
 In this case $S$ decomposes into the union $S=\bigcup_{e\in E}H_e$ of the maximal subgroups $H_e=\{x\in S:xx^{-1}=e=x^{-1}x\}$ of $S$ parametrized by idempotents $e$ of $S$.

+We recall that a topological semigroup $S$ is called a {\em topological inverse semigroup} if $S$ is an inverse semigroup and the inversion map $(\cdot)^{-1}:S\to S$, $(\cdot)^{-1}:x\mapsto x^{-1}$ is continuous.
+The set $E$ of idempotents of a topological inverse semigroup $S$ is a closed commutative subsemigroup of $S$ called the {\em idempotent semilattice} of $S$.
+We say that two idempotents $e,f\in E$ are {\em incomparable} if their product $ef$ differs from $e$ and $f$.
+Two elements $x,y$ of an inverse semigroup $S$ are called {\em conjugate} if $x=zyz^{-1}$ and $y=z^{-1}xz$ for some element $z\in S$.
+For any idempotent $e\in E$ let ${\uparrow}e=\{f\in E:ef=e\}$ denote the principal filter of $e$.
+A topological space $X$ is called {\em totally disconnected} if for any distinct points $x,y\in X$ there is a closed-and-open subset $U\subset X$ containing $x$ but not $y$.

 The following proposition shows that the semigroups $\exp(G)$ and $P(G)$ over a topological group $G$ have the same regular subsemigroups (which are necessarily topological inverse semigroups).
 Moreover, regular subsemigroups of $\exp(G)$ or $P(G)$ have many specific topological and algebraic features.